API Endpoints Reference

 List Namespaces

-GET /_ext/{repository}/_namespaces
+GET /v2/_angos/namespaces/list?repository={repository}

-List namespaces within a repository.
+List namespaces within a repository, with the repository's effective configuration.

 Response: